darrenstarr/VtNetCore/Ecma48.md

 means and then see if I can find something which I can use as a reference... this of course depends on whether I want to bother with bidi.

-#### 8.3.121 SL - SCROLL LEFT

-> SL causes the data in the presentation component to be moved by n character positions if the line
-> orientation is horizontal, or by n line positions if the line orientation is vertical, such that the data appear
-> to move to the left; where n equals the value of Pn.
->
-> The active presentation position is not affected by this control function.

-TODO : On my list to implement.
-It could be a bit difficult, but I want it in there and in the unit tests before I start optimizing the scrolling and text layout engine for the model.

 #### 8.3.122 SLH - SET LINE HOME

 > If the DEVICE COMPONENT SELECT MODE is set to PRESENTATION, SLH is used to establish at